firebolt-db/godocs/docs/Guides/using-the-sql-editor/using-the-sql-workspace.md

 ---
 layout: default
-title: Using the SQL editor
+title: Use the SQL editor
 description: Learn how to navigate and use the SQL editor to work with your Firebolt database.
 parent: Guides
 nav_order: 4